taazkareem/clickup-mcp-server/README.md

 We welcome new integrations!
 Please [contact us via email](mailto:info@taazkareem.com?subject=Redirect%20URI%20Whitelist%20Request) to have your agent's redirect URI added to our allowlist.

 **How do I get support?**
 Premium users get priority support.
-Please <a href="https://github.com/TaazKareem/clickup-mcp-server/issues" target="_blank" rel="noopener noreferrer">open an issue</a> in this repository.
+Please [open an issue](https://github.com/TaazKareem/clickup-mcp-server/issues) in this repository.

 ---